 Based on those plans (which range from as short as five pages and as long as 36 pages), Beesley then set the OKRs for Europe and specific ones for each department.
-One objective she shared for the SEO division, for example, is “to be known as the number one platform to find and book filming locations in the UK.”
-The key results of that objective are as follow:
+One Objective she shared for the SEO division, for example, is “to be known as the number one platform to find and book filming locations in the UK.”
+The Key Results of that Objective are as follows:

-Beesley stresses the importance of setting key results beyond numerical outcomes (such as ranking filming location pages in the top 10), because those outcomes don’t often happen until two or three quarters later.
+Beesley stresses the importance of setting Key Results beyond numerical outcomes (such as ranking filming location pages in the top 10), because those outcomes don’t often happen until two or three quarters later.
 In most cases, the outcomes are also something that people have very little control over.
-Yet Beesley feels that when one is just getting started with OKRs, it can be easy to fall into the trap of setting only outcome-based key results.
+Yet Beesley feels that when one is just getting started with OKRs, it can be easy to fall into the trap of setting only outcome-based Key Results.
 At the end of the day, “OKRs are a planning framework to help you move forward faster and with more clarity, and get everyone on the same page to move together towards a common goal.”
-Achieving a long-term goal often requires a mixture of outcome-based KRs, and those based on inputs (such as creating a blog post) and outputs (like having 10 plus backlinks to the filming location pages).
+Achieving a long-term goal often requires a mixture of outcome-based KRs, based on inputs (such as creating a blog post) and outputs (like having 10 plus backlinks to the filming location pages).

 A North Star for achieving what matters